Si Woo Kim betting profile: Sony Open in Hawaii - PGA TOUR

 Detailed view of The PGA TOUR flag during the second round of the Korn Ferry Tour Qualifying Tournament at Landings Club-Marshwood Course on November 6, 2022 in Savannah, Georgia.
 (Andrew Wevers/PGA TOUR)

-Si Woo Kim won this tournament in 2023 with a score of 18-under.
+Kim won this tournament in 2023 with a score of 18-under.
 He'll tee off at Waialae Country Club Jan.
-15-18 with his sights set on another victory at the 2026 Sony Open in Hawaii.
+15-18 with his sights set on reclaiming the title at the 2026 Sony Open in Hawaii.

 Kim's recent history at the Sony Open in Hawaii